 The ‘equipment’ required: colored markers, a whiteboard or a flip chart.
 You may find that for the editing stage, a pack of stickies will be useful—so that you can write the ideas on them and to make groups.
 You should take a look at the Venture Founders Tool: Affinity Diagram.

-Set a time limit before you start—and the facilitator should.
+Set a time limit before you start—and the facilitator should be a rigorous time-keeper.
 The rules are simple, but worth sticking to and you might want to give each participant a copy before you start.

 - Each person has a turn; if you have nothing to say, pass (say ‘pass’);

 - Write up every suggestion and make no comment or judgment till the end;